-Second only to watching televised fireworks, on the surface there's something oddly incongruous about watching parades on television.
+Second only to watching televised fireworks, there's something oddly incongruous about watching parades on television.
 While there's a spectacle and a camaraderie that comes with experiencing events like these in person, it doesn't in any way translate to television.
 But that's not why we watch them.

 Thanksgiving has long been known as the one day a year when ideologically disparate family and friends gather together, eat too much, and try not to anger each other.
 Even if your family is all more or less politically sympatico, the majority of the day’s television offerings consist mostly of football, which, in some parts of the country, can be a minefield of nearly equal proportions.

 Enter the Macy’s Thanksgiving Day Parade (or just the “Thanksgiving Day Parade,” depending on your chosen network; more on that in a second).
 No matter your political or team affiliation, the parade provides the ideal inoffensive background noise.
 Unless your family holds some unnaturally strong opinions about floats versus balloons, nothing you might quibble on regarding the pageantry can rise to actual contentiousness.
 There’s almost nothing you can watch on Thanksgiving that’s less controversial, and whatever’s happening on the screen at any given time can provide an ideal pivot point away from a conversation that’s almost guaranteed to make you like each other less.

 But neither is the parade something that ever requires your full attention.
 Devoid of narrative and continuity, each element is on your screen for somewhere between a few seconds and three minutes, only to give way to the next, wholly unrelated element.
 In other words, if you’re not a SpongeBob Squarepants fan, wait a minute or two and suddenly you’re looking at Astronaut Snoopy.
 Dip out for a moment to baste the turkey, return to the living room, and you’ve missed nothing of consequence.